XEP-0198: Stream Management is an XMPP extension adding stanza acknowledgements and stream resumption.

 Where can we get it?

 Unfortunately, after XEP-0198 has been proposed to Draft Standard on 2009-06-17, not much has happened.
-Update: The following applications already support the extension:
+It took some more years for implementations to appear in the wild.
+The following applications already support the extension, or parts of it (Update: changed from XEP version to application version):

-• Prosody (a lightweight Jabber server written in Lua)
+• Prosody (a lightweight Jabber server written in Lua): 0.8+ with mod_smacks

 If your favorite server/client is not in that list, there is something you can do: